Jabser/Podify/README.md

 # Podify
-A search UI for finding podcasts.
+A search UI/UX theme for finding podcasts.
 Initially started as a school project but further developed the idea.
 Included features are search, genres, most popular, library management & additional curation tools.

 :construction: **Early Development - Code is a mess at times** :construction: